ThoZed/graylog-cp-watchguard/README.md

 ### Streams

-With the help of streams is possible to narrow your search results to following areas:
+With the help of streams it is possible to narrow your search results to following areas:

 - Proxy
 - Management